IsaacSchemm/Pandacap/README.md

 * Act as an OAuth server.
 * Host more than one user account.
-* Crosspost to Bluesky or allow you to send likes or replies. (removed in Pandacap 10).
+* Show posts from your Bluesky timeline.
-* Create or follow twtxt feeds (removed in Pandacap 10).
+* Perform a "like" on Bluesky when you add a post to your Favorites (this may be added later).
 * Create a post with more than one attached image.
-* Automatically crosspost your image posts or text posts to DeviantArt, FA, or Weasyl.
+* Automatically crosspost your image posts or text posts to Bluesky, DeviantArt, FA, or Weasyl.
 (This must be done manually.)
-* Delete posts that you *manually* crosspost to DeviantArt, FA, or Weasyl (even when you delete them from Pandacap).
+* Delete posts that you *manually* crosspost to Bluesky, DeviantArt, FA, or Weasyl (even when you delete them from Pandacap).
 * Let you "repost" / "boost" someone else's post.

 ## Techincal Information